DeLaSalleUniversity-Manila-LBYEC72-t216/lbyec72-ej1-p4-pointers-angelanebres/README.md

 June 28

 I was able to store the address.
-But upon asking for the address, the loop failed
+It also asks for the address of the elements of the array

 ![](a.PNG)